 You’ll find the ingredients you need for your vegan blueberry buns listed in the image below.

-Some notes about the ingredients.
+First, some notes about the ingredients:

 Plant milk: feel free to use any plant milk such as soya, almond, oat, etc.